prideout/prideout.github.com/_posts/2011-12-29-go-and-renderman.md

 ## XML

-Parsing the [XML description](http://_) described in my previous posts was a pleasure because the `encoders/xml` package uses reflection to discover how to unmarshal the data.
+Parsing the [XML description](http://prideout.net/blog/?p=44#rules) described in my previous posts was a pleasure because the `encoders/xml` package uses reflection to discover how to unmarshal the data.
+Go has a kind of metadata that you can add called **tags**, which are specified with strings in your field declarations.
+Here's the same struct again, this time with tags:

 {% highlight go %}
 type LSystem struct {